 Many science degree courses and careers insist on at least two science subjects.
 The vast majority of Medicine courses require Chemistry and Biology, a few require Chemistry or Biology and another science or Mathematics.
 The vast majority of Veterinary Science course require Chemistry and Biology, a few require Chemistry or Biology and another science or Mathematics.
+The majority of Engineering courses require Mathematics and Physics; some require Further Mathematics.

-Subject Requirements for University Courses
+Subject Requirements for University or Apprenticeship Courses